Shop Subscribe

 In this lesson, you can research images of dogs and determine how you would portray your own furry pet, a friend’s pet, or a dog breed you like in its own lavish style.
 Is your dog’s style more like Scooby Doo or Pongo?
 Movies about dogs are ubiquitous.
 Classics like The Call of the Wild or animated movies like The Secret Life of Pets can give you insights into our favorite pets.
 The library is full of stories created about dogs, and the internet can show you breeds you never knew existed.
 Check out the Pumi breed, one of the latest additions to the American Kennel Club!

 Oil or chalk pastels are the perfect media to use for this project.
-They allow you to create the rich colors in your portrait that the Renaissance was known for.
+They allow you to create the rich colors of the Renaissance in your portrait.
 However, if pastels are not available, consider colored pencils, paint, or crayons, using a variety of techniques and pressure to highlight the image.

 Once you have created a lavish portrait, you will have to build a lavish frame to show off your dog.
-In the original lesson plan an air-dry clay was used, but you could also consider scrap boxes and cardboard you have access to.
-You can cut out a frame skeleton to fit around your portrait and use found materials, along with cardboard scraps, to create a dimensional frame.
+The original lesson plan uses air-dry clay, but scrap boxes and cardboard can also be used.
+Cut out a frame skeleton to fit around your portrait, and use found materials, like cardboard scraps, to create a dimensional frame.
 Consider adding shapes and objects that will accent your dog’s style.
-Once completed, it can be gilded with gold paint prior to showing off your dog’s lavish portrait.
+Once completed, gild it with gold paint prior to showing off your dog’s lavish portrait.

 View the Lesson Plan: Dogs of the Renaissance